dennislee22/dennislee22.github.io/docs/cdppvc/cm.md

 ---
 layout: default
-title: Cloudera Manager
+title: Cloudera Manager Deployment
 parent: CDP Private Cloud
 nav_order: 3

 ---

-# Cloudera Manager Installation
+# Cloudera Manager Deployment
 {: .no_toc }

 This article explains the necessary steps to install Cloudera Manager (CM) on CentOS7.9.
 CentOS7.9 is [one of the supported operating systems](https://supportmatrix.cloudera.com/) in CDP Private Cloud solution.
 Please ensure that all [prerequisites]({{ site.baseurl }}{% link docs/cdppvc/prerequisites.md %}) have already been prepared prior to running this procedure.